cplusplus/parallelism-ts/README.md

 # Parallelism TS Editor's Report, pre-Jacksonville mailing

-NXXXX is the proposed working draft of Parallelism TS Version 2.
+N4725 is the proposed working draft of Parallelism TS Version 2.
 It contains editorial changes to the Parallelism TS.

-NXXXX updates the previous draft, N4706, published in the post-Toronto mailing.
+N4725 updates the previous draft, N4706, published in the post-Toronto mailing.

 # Acknowledgements